 With the regnal designation of His Serene Highness the Most Reverend Edmond III, he is the 8th Prince-Abbot of San Luigi in succession to the 1883 foundation of the Abbey-Principality in the Fezzan, and the 6th Mukungu (Prince-Governor) of the Ancient Abbey-Principality of San Luigi (Fizzan) in succession to this title created by the Kingdom of Bunyoro-Kitara in 1885.
 As successor to his adoptive father, Prince Kermit of Miensk, he is head of the Royal House Polanie-Patrikios, 2nd Prince of Miensk, Vilna and All Byelorussia, and a Prince of Gniezno.
 He holds the additional titles of Prince of Volo, Hohenheim, and of the Holy Roman Empire (in the Imperial Byzantine Amorian Dynasty); Chief Oshodi of Irrua; Duke of Smolensk, Samos, de Resigne, of Saint Cyrille, of Synnada and of Feuat; Marquis de Valjevo, of Tiberiopolis, and of San Giovanni d’Acri; Count de Berville, Count Palatine (of the Imperial Phrygian Amorian Dynasty), of Flaviopolis, of San Giovanni d’Acri, and of Swabia; Baron of Aarburg and of San Giovanni d’Acri; Hereditary Patrician of the Eastern Roman Empire, Datu, etc. He is Prince Grand Master of the Royal Byelorussian Orders and the San Luigi Orders.

 He was elected to the Prince-Abbacy of San Luigi and related offices by the Supreme Council of San Luigi on 25 August 2011 and confirmed in his title of Mukungu by His Majesty the Omukama of Bunyoro-Kitara on 25 January 2012.
 He was adopted as son and heir by H.S.H.
 Prince Kermit of Miensk on 1 March 2015 and succeeded him in the Principality of Miensk and related honours upon his death later that month.
+As a consequence of this legacy, he adopted the additional surname of de Polanie-Patrikios for himself and his heirs.

 He is a Privy Counsellor, Honorary Family Member, Noble and Peer of the Imperial Byzantine Amorian Dynasty, which dynasty was fully recognized by judgements of the Italian courts (under King Victor Emmanuel III) in 1945.
 As such, by right of family membership and the family laws of 1522, he is a Knight Grand Cross of Honour (thereby of Justice) in the Sacro Imperiale Ordine Costantiniano Nemagnico di Santo Stefano of the Imperial e Real Casa Capone Nemagna Paleologo, and Count Palatine (cf. judgement of 18 July 1945 (Luogotenenza del Regno), Tribunale Civile di Napoli, Quarta Sezione, filed on July 28, 1945 and registered in Naples, Office of Judicial Acts, on July 30, 1945: section 4).